Drug Distributor Accreditation Criteria

 Qualifying wholesale distributors shall provide information to verify that:

-- The wholesale distributor that provides services within a state, whether the wholesale distributor is located within the state or outside of the state, is licensed or registered in good standing, or eligible to become licensed or registered, in wholesale drug distribution in all applicable jurisdictions.
-At least annually, a wholesale distributor and a third-party logistics provider (3PL) must report to United States Food and Drug Administration (FDA) pursuant to federal law.
+- The wholesale distributor that provides services within a state, whether it is located within or outside of the state, is licensed or registered, in good standing, or eligible to become licensed or registered in wholesale drug distribution in all applicable jurisdictions.
+At least annually, a wholesale distributor and a third-party logistics provider must report to United States Food and Drug Administration, pursuant to federal law.

-- The wholesale distributor complies with all applicable statutes and regulations governing wholesale distribution where licensed or registered and complies with the more stringent law or regulation as determined by conflicts of law rules.
+- The wholesale distributor complies with all applicable drug and device statutes including, but not limited to, regulations governing wholesale distribution where licensed or registered and complies with the more stringent law or regulation as determined by conflicts of law rules.

-- If the wholesale distributor is involved in the distribution of controlled substances, including product that has been identified as “listed chemicals” regulated under the Controlled Substances Act, it is duly registered with US Drug Enforcement Administration (DEA) and the appropriate state controlled substance agency and in compliance with all applicable laws and rules for the storage, handling, reporting, transport, shipment, and distribution of controlled substances and such precursor products.
+- If the wholesale distributor is involved in the distribution of controlled substances, including substances that have been identified as “listed chemicals” regulated under the Controlled Substances Act, it is duly registered with United States Drug Enforcement Administration and the appropriate state controlled substance agency and must comply with all applicable laws and rules for the storage, handling, reporting, monitoring, transport, shipment, and distribution of controlled substances and such precursor substances.

-- The wholesale distributor has a person to serve as the designated representative for the wholesale distributor facility who is actively involved in and aware of the actual daily operation of the wholesale distributor that engages in the distribution of drugs and devices and, if required, shall be licensed or registered with the board of pharmacy or appropriate state regulatory agency.
+- The wholesale distributor has a person to serve as the facility manager or designated representative for the wholesale distributor facility who is actively involved in and aware of the actual daily operation of the wholesale distributor that engages in the distribution of prescription drugs and/or prescription devices and, if required, shall be licensed or registered with the board of pharmacy or appropriate state regulatory agency.

-- The wholesale distributor does not engage in the wholesale distribution of prescription drugs that are purchased or received from pharmacies or practitioners, or from wholesale distributors that obtained them from pharmacies or practitioners.
+- The wholesale distributor does not engage in the wholesale distribution of prescription drugs that are purchased or received from pharmacies, practitioners, or from wholesale distributors that obtained them from pharmacies or practitioners, either directly or indirectly.
 The wholesale distributor may receive prescription drugs returned from pharmacies or practitioners that were distributed by the wholesale distributor.
-A wholesale distributor that operates solely as a reverse distributor may receive drugs from pharmacies and practitioners regardless of where they were obtained for destruction in accordance with applicable laws and regulations.
-Or, the drugs may be returned to the manufacturer or agent authorized by the manufacturer to accept returns on the manufacturer’s behalf.
+A wholesale distributor that operates solely as a reverse distributor may receive prescription drugs from pharmacies and practitioners, regardless of where they were obtained, for destruction in accordance with applicable laws and regulations.
+The prescription drugs may also be returned to the manufacturer or agent authorized by the manufacturer to accept returns on the manufacturer’s behalf.

 Facility